 5. Traditional paintings

 Southeast Asia is the home for arts and handicrafts, thus, it is worth buying an artistic product like paintings here.
 Coming for Cambodia, Thailand, Laos, or Myanmar, you may find common paintings that portrait the landscapes, architecture or people in each country for a bargain right from street vendors, however, never satisfy with those popular things if you don’t want to bring home with copycats.
 Instead, delve further into the art shops and you’ll find hidden art gems ranging from $7-$100 USD.
-They are exactly what you should buy as New Year gifts.
+They are exactly what you should buy as Christmas gifts.

 If you are too familiar with oil painting or western styled art, why not go for Dong Ho Painting in Vietnam?
 It is a line of Vietnamese folk painting originating in Đông Hồ village in Bac Ninh province.
 This kind of artwork was often used as a precious decoration to celebrate Tet Holiday a long time ago.
 As a tradition, Vietnamese people would buy Dong Ho pictures to hang them on their wall for a year, and then replace them with new ones when a new year comes.
 The most interesting thing lies in the content of each painting which sometimes is a wish for luck, health or prosperity but sometimes reflects all aspects of life in Vietnam.
-For the new year, if you would like to wish your beloveds wealthiness, happiness and luck, pictures named “Lon dan”, “Ga dan”, “Chan trau thoi sau” would be your best choice for a gift.
+For Christmas, if you would like to wish your beloveds wealthiness, happiness and luck, pictures named “Lon dan”, “Ga dan”, “Chan trau thoi sau” would be your best choice for a gift.

 Where to buy: